NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 **LineBackground** -  Illustrates how to display lines that stand out from the background imagery.

-**Paths** -  Shows how to use the World Wind Path construct.
+**Paths** -  Shows how to use the WorldWind Path construct.

 **PathsWithDirection** -  Shows how to draw a Path with direction arrowheads between the points.

-**Polygons** -  Shows how to use World Wind Polygon shapes.
+**Polygons** -  Shows how to use WorldWind Polygon shapes.

 **RigidShapes** -  Demonstrates usage of the various Rigid Shapes: Ellipsoid, Box, Cylinder, Cone, Pyramid and Wedge.

 **RigidShapeBuilder** -  Shows how to build a tool for creating and editing 3D shapes and placing them on the globe.
 Possible shapes include the Rigid Shapes (Ellipsoid, Box, Cylinder, Cone, Pyramid and Wedge) as well as ExtrudedPolygon.

-**Ellipsoids** -  Illustrates how to use the World Wind Ellipsoid rigid shape to display an arbitrarily sized and oriented ellipsoid on the Globe.
+**Ellipsoids** -  Illustrates how to use the WorldWind Ellipsoid rigid shape to display an arbitrarily sized and oriented ellipsoid on the Globe.

-**Boxes** -  Illustrates how to use the World Wind Box rigid shape to display an arbitrarily sized and oriented box on the Globe.
+**Boxes** -  Illustrates how to use the WorldWind Box rigid shape to display an arbitrarily sized and oriented box on the Globe.

-**Cylinders** -  Illustrates how to use the World Wind Cylinder rigid shape to display an arbitrarily sized and oriented cylinder on the Globe.
+**Cylinders** -  Illustrates how to use the WorldWind Cylinder rigid shape to display an arbitrarily sized and oriented cylinder on the Globe.

-**Cones** -  Illustrates how to use the World Wind Cone rigid shape to display an arbitrarily sized and oriented cone on the Globe.
+**Cones** -  Illustrates how to use the WorldWind Cone rigid shape to display an arbitrarily sized and oriented cone on the Globe.

-**Pyramid** -  Illustrates how to use the World Wind Pyramid rigid shape to display an arbitrarily sized and oriented pyramid on the Globe.
+**Pyramid** -  Illustrates how to use the WorldWind Pyramid rigid shape to display an arbitrarily sized and oriented pyramid on the Globe.

-**Wedges** -  Illustrates how to use the World Wind Wedge rigid shape to display an arbitrarily sized and oriented wedge on the Globe.
+**Wedges** -  Illustrates how to use the WorldWind Wedge rigid shape to display an arbitrarily sized and oriented wedge on the Globe.

 **RotatedSector** -  Illustrates rotating a Sector-shaped SurfaceQuad from standard position.

 ### Annotations

-**Annotations** -  Illustrates how to use a World Wind Annotation to display on-screen information to the user in the form of a text label with an optional image.
+**Annotations** -  Illustrates how to use a WorldWind Annotation to display on-screen information to the user in the form of a text label with an optional image.

-**AnnotationControls** -  Illustrates how to use a World Wind Annotation with an AnnotationLayoutManager to display an Annotation with a simple embedded user interface.
+**AnnotationControls** -  Illustrates how to use a WorldWind Annotation with an AnnotationLayoutManager to display an Annotation with a simple embedded user interface.

-**Balloons** -  Illustrates how to use a World Wind Balloon to display on-screen information to the user in the form of a screen-aligned text balloon.
+**Balloons** -  Illustrates how to use a WorldWind Balloon to display on-screen information to the user in the form of a screen-aligned text balloon.

-**WebBrowserBalloons** -  Illustrates how to use World Wind browser balloons to display HTML, JavaScript, and Flash content to the user in the form of a screen-aligned balloon.
+**WebBrowserBalloons** -  Illustrates how to use WorldWind browser balloons to display HTML, JavaScript, and Flash content to the user in the form of a screen-aligned balloon.

 **TacticalGraphics and TacticalSymbol** - Shows examples of World Wind’s 2525C implementation.